Clare Gilbert: Education and training

 Gilbert was born in Croydon and educated at Croydon High School for Girls (GPDST).
 She qualified in medicine at Bristol University in 1976.
 After qualifying, she worked as a clinical ophthalmologist in Bristol Eye Hospital for 3 years, and then in Leeds and Bradford for 7 years.
-She then worked as an MD in the Department of Pathology at the Institute of Ophthalmology (IoO), London (1987–1990).
+She then undertook research for MD in surgical retina at the Department of Pathology at the Institute of Ophthalmology (IoO), London (1987–1990).
 During this time, she took part in a clinical trial of Mectizan for the treatment of onchocerciasis in Sierra Leone.

 In 1990, she joined the International Centre for Eye Health (ICEH), Department of Preventive Ophthalmology at the IoO, and in 1995 completed an MSc in Epidemiology at LSHTM.
 In 2002 the group moved to the London School of Hygiene & Tropical Medicine.
 Gilbert co-directed ICEH between 2002 and 2020.
 Gilbert was appointed as Professor of International Eye Health in 2008.

 Research

-Gilbert's research focus is on the frequency, causes, and control of blinding eye diseases in children in low and middle-income countries; glaucoma in Africa, and integrating primary eye care for children into primary health care in Africa.
+Her research focus is on the frequency, causes, and control of blinding eye diseases in children in low and middle-income countries; glaucoma in Africa, and integrating primary eye care for children into primary health care in Africa.

 One of Gilbert's contributions was to develop a system for classifying the causes of blindness in children in collaboration with the World Health Organization (WHO).
-Data collected led to this becoming one of the priorities of the global strategy of WHO and the International Agency for the Prevention of Blindness (IAPB), the VISION 2020 - the Right to Sight strategy, as well as the development and planning of eye care programs for children in Africa, Asia, and Latin America.
+Data collected by examining numerous blind children in Latin America, Africa and Asia showed how the major causes vary by region, which led to the control of blindness in children being one of the priorities of the global strategy of WHO and the International Agency for the Prevention of Blindness (IAPB), the VISION 2020 - the Right to Sight strategy, as well as the development and planning of eye care programs for children in Africa, Asia, and Latin America.

-Gilbert has also researched on retinopathy of prematurity (ROP), a blinding eye condition that can affect infants born preterm.
+Gilbert has also undertaken research on retinopathy of prematurity (ROP), a blinding eye condition that can affect infants born preterm.
 Cataracts in children and refractive errors are other areas of research interest.

 Other areas of Gilbert's research include national population-based surveys of blindness and visual impairment in Pakistan, Nigeria, and Sri Lanka, glaucoma, and school eye health.

-Gilbert has published almost 400 papers in peer-reviewed journals and has written 27 book chapters.
+Gilbert has published over 400 papers in peer-reviewed journals and has written 27 book chapters.
 She has also supervised and examined 15 Ph.D./MD students.